-Marina Bay, the Civil District, and the Singapore River celebrates sustainability with i Light Singapore 2019.
+Marina Bay, the Civic District, and the Singapore River celebrate sustainability with i Light Singapore 2019.

 I mean, I knew i Light Singapore 2019 was starting this week, running concurrently with Light to Night Bicentennial Edition.
 However, the two light-ups being practically crawling distance from one another resulted in me mixing up the respective displays.

 In fact, I didn’t realise this till I was mopping my floor yesterday.
 (A true epiphany, that one) That’s why I mistakenly used Anderson Bridge as the feature pic for my second write-up on Light to Night 2019.
 I only just changed the pic.

 Anyway, it’s all clear to me now … I think.
 Made my way through most i Light Singapore 2019 installation venues this evening too, from those at the Singapore River to those beside the ArtScience Museum.